crosscon/FPGA_TEE/README.md

     <img src="./figures/step6.png" width=50% height=50%>
 </p>
 <p align="center">Figure 7: Compiling the Application <p align="center">

+7. Repeat steps 2 to 6.
+Select  "hier_mb_mb" processor as shown below.
+If the processor is not listed, check the "show all processors in the hardware specification" option.
+Use the source files provided in the ([sdk/sources/mb](https://github.com/crosscon/FPGA_TEE/tree/main/sdk/sources/mb)) and build the project.

 7. In the main toolbar, select the small drop menu next to the run symbol and select "Run Configurations.."
 Select "Single Application Debug" and create a new one.